StandardCyborg/mirror-clip/README.md

 This mirror clip bounces the light from the TrueDepth camera 90 degrees to make it easier to scan world-facing objects.

 This clip is built to work with [Capture](https://itunes.apple.com/us/app/capture-3d-scan-anything/id1444183458?mt=8), available for free on the iOS App Store.

 The clip also works with Standard Cyborg's iOS Scanning SDK.
 [Full documentation](https://standardcyborg.com/docs/cocoa-api)

+*Note: full support for Capture and the iOS SDK coming this week.
+Currently models will be flipped left/right.

 ### Device Support
 The current clip supports the iPhone X and iPhone Xs.
 We will release clips for the iPhone Xr, iPhone Xs Max, and iPad Pro (2018) soon.